 A lack of vitamin D can lead to serious health consequences and diseases, such as osteomalacia, skeletal diseases, metabolic disorders, cardiovascular disease, autoimmune diseases and even cancer.
 You may think that this deficiency can be easily recognised, but this is not always the case.
 While most people think bone discomfort and teeth sensitivity are the only symptoms, this is incorrect, and there are other symptoms to look out for.

 We want to make sure that all of our patients know when and how to listen to their bodies.
 For this reason, below we take a look at various symptoms that most people experience before they are diagnosed with vitamin D deficiency:

 With this in mind, it cannot be overemphasised how important vitamin D is for an active lifestyle.
 If you have experienced any of the symptoms described, you should contact your GP as soon as possible and ask to have a blood test.

 If after the blood test, you are diagnosed with vitamin D deficiency, don’t worry.
 While it will usually take up to 6 months to see concrete results, the symptoms will fade with each day.
 Your body just needs time to fully repair the damage caused by the deficiency.

 However, correcting vitamin D deficiency is not as simple as taking a simple treatment or spending more time in the sun.
 Once the deficiency is identified, you will have to include vitamin D supplements in your daily meals.
 The Department of Health recommends that patients suffering from this deficiency should take a daily supplement containing 10 micrograms (0.01mg) of vitamin D.

-If you would like to discuss your initial or follow-up treatment for vitamin D deficiency with our dedicated GP, Dr Webberley, please get in touch.
-She can go through your treatment regime and discuss with you any lifestyle changes that may be required.
+If you would like to discuss your initial or follow-up treatment for vitamin D deficiency with one of our dedicated GPs, please get in touch.
+We can go through your treatment regime and discuss with you any lifestyle changes that may be required.